 Core Curriculum: Full-Time Intensive Program

-The curriculum consists of seven proficiency levels from high beginning to pre-university.
-In any given session, the appropriate courses will be offered for the proficiency levels represented in the enrollment.
+The curriculum consists of seven proficiency levels from high-beginning to pre-university.
 Classes are limited in number of students.
-As a general rule, the lower the proficiency level, the lower the number of students per class.
-Classes meet four periods each day, Monday through Friday.
-Each student has classes with emphasis on the following (see weekly schedule listed below):
+As a general rule, the lower the proficiency level, the fewer students per class.
+Classes meet during four periods each day, Monday through Friday.
+Each student has classes with an emphasis on the following (see weekly schedule listed below):

 - English Structure (Grammar)